sdave777/Network-Analysis-and-DCO-Prioritization/README.md

 ## Results

 The results of the analysis are documented in the Results section of this repository.
 Key findings include:
--Significant differences in malicious likelihood between different protocols.
+- Significant differences in malicious likelihood between different protocols.
--The impact of connection duration on the likelihood of malicious activity.
+- The impact of connection duration on the likelihood of malicious activity.

 ## Future Work
 Future enhancements could include: